medgarcy/SQL_beginner/README.md

 | **Denied**                               |                                                                                                                          |
 | SQL Syntax Construction                        | any type of `JOINs`                                                                                              |

-Please find all menu identifiers which are not ordered by anyone.
-The result should be sorted by identifiers.
-The sample of output data is presented below.
+Find all menu identifiers that are not ordered by anyone.
+The result should be sorted by identifier.
+The sample output is shown below.

 | menu_id |
 | ------ |